shangll123/GENOA_meQTL/README.md

 # GENOA_meQTL
 Analysis codes

 (Still working on organizing the analysis codes.
-I will post the codes for each section of analysis.)
+I will post the codes for each section of the analysis.)